Lom (Most District): Administrative division

+Etymology

+The name literally means 'quarry' in Czech.

 Geography

-Lom is located about 9 km north of Most.
-The southern part of the municipal territory with the built-up area lies in the Most Basin, the northern part lies in the Ore Mountains.
-The highest point is the mountain Loučná at 956 m above sea level.
+Lom is located about 9 km north of Most and 27 km west of Ústí nad Labem.
+The southern part of the municipal territory with the built-up area lies in the Most Basin and the northern part lies in the Ore Mountains.
+The highest point is the Loučná mountain at 956 m above sea level.

 History

 The settlement of Lom was established on the road through the Ore Mountains at the end of the 12th century.

 Until the 17th century, it was focused on agriculture, since then its history is closely connected with mining of iron ore and lignite.

 In 1902, Lom became a market town, and in 1938, it became a town.
 Until 1989, the town was threatened with liquidation due to coal mining.
 The town gained a new perspective of survival and further development after 1989 with the decision to create a so-called protective pillar on the town's border, to limit and finally to stop further coal mining in this locality.